 Yes.
 Click here to receive email notifications of events that the City posts on their website.

-A Master Festival or Special Event license is an approval granted by the City to allow an applicant to hold an event, function or other use, which would normally not be permitted, in Park City or who’s actions will impact the surrounding area.
+A Special Event license is an approval granted by the City to allow an applicant to hold an event, function or other use, which would normally not be permitted, in Park City or who’s actions will impact the surrounding area.
 The license and conditions allows the use and minimizes the impacts to the adjoining neighborhoods and the entire City.
+Application found here.

 Does the city require residential and commercial alarm bonds?